 The next step is to ensure the “can do” of the team members.

 - In the sprint planning meeting this is the establishment of a common understanding about the PBIs (Product Backlog Items), e.g. the explanation by the Product Owner.

 - In the team, regular reflection on individual and joint skills and, if necessary, on the results of the training is essential. organizing learning objectives and research.
 This is a task of Scrum Master and Product Owner, the thematization in retrospective meetings plays a supporting role.

 - As a management task, this is often described as personnel development.
 In an agile context, supporting long-term development is one of the key tasks of a leader.

 Now a manager can hand over responsibility: the “want” and the “can” have been clarified, now we can talk about “may”:

-- In the sprint planning meeting, you agree on the sprint goal and the team takes ownership.
+- In the sprint planning meeting, you agree on the sprint goal and the team takes responsibility.

-- The team is given the autonomy to organise the completion of tasks independently.
+- The team is given the autonomy to organize the completion of tasks independently.

-- In the organization the conditions are created to live less hierarchy and more network and self-responsibility.
-This eliminates bottlenecks, increases motivation and the speed with which the organization can react.
+- In the organization, the conditions are created to live less hierarchy and more network and self-responsibility.
+This eliminates bottlenecks, increases motivation and the speed with which the organization can respond.
 It makes them, in short, more agile.